 PMDD is a severe form of premenstrual syndrome with symptoms including:

-A number of women with severe PMS may have an underlying psychiatric disorder.
+A number of women with severe PMS may have an underlying mental health disorder.

 Talk to your doctor - If you suspect your symptoms are more severe than average PMS and you think you may be suffering from PMDD consult your healthcare provider.

-Keep track of your period and symptoms - To establish whether your symptoms are part of your normal cycle or not try tracking your symptoms along with tracking your period on a calendar.
+Keep track of your period and symptoms - Track your symptoms along with when your period occurs on a calendar to establish whether or not your symptoms are part of your normal cycle..
 This way you can give some helpful background information to you healthcare provider at your visit.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) - Taken before or at the onset of your period, NSAIDs such as ibuprofen (Advil, Motrin, others) or naproxen sodium (Aleve) can ease cramping and breast discomfort.